 The types of measures available through ECO can include loft insulation, cavity wall insulation, solid wall insulation and boiler replacement or repair.

-The Great British Insulation Scheme is the next phase of ECO and open to a wider pool of people.
-You might be able to get support to install insulation including cavity wall insulation and loft insulation.
+The Great British Insulation Scheme is available to a wider pool of people than other iterations of the ECO scheme.
+It offers support to install insulation including cavity wall insulation and loft insulation.

 What is the Energy Company Obligation?

-Energy suppliers must help households reduce the costs and carbon emissions of their home heating by fitting energy-saving measures.
+The Energy Company Obligation dictates that energy suppliers must help households reduce the costs and carbon emissions of their home heating by fitting energy-saving measures.
 Suppliers must focus on ways to help low income or fuel poor households, as well as those in vulnerable situations, to heat their homes.

 Energy companies can choose what energy-saving measures they want to install, how much funding they provide and the installer that does the work.

-The Great British Insulation Scheme (also called ECO+) may be able to help you get free or cheaper insulation for your home via your energy supplier.
+The Great British Insulation Scheme (formerly known as ECO+) offers free or cheaper insulation for your home via your energy supplier.

 You can be a homeowner, landlord or tenant (renting privately or from a housing association).
 If you're a tenant you'll need permission from your landlord to install insulation.